 The Open Car System is a private open source project, which deals with the radio control of model cars according to the principle of the Faller Car System©.
-The control is with a digital DCC signal directly from the track by the BiDiB the modern model bus system, or even by a Xpressnet speed controller as an autonomous solution possible.
+The control is with a digital DCC signal directly from the track by the BiDiB (which is an alternative model bus system), by a Xpressnet speed controller as an autonomous solution possible.

 This system is somewhat comparable to the DC-CAR System as well as Karsten Hanafy’s infracar.
 The main aim of the OpenCar system is to develop a comparable system but with a low price tag and an open architecture (freely accessible system parameters) based on Open Source licensing.

 The downside to the current design is that limited of-the-shelf products are available – and this means the average modeler will have a difficult time assembling a working system.

 At the time of updating this article (Aug 2017) there was only one web-based shop selling some components of the system.
 Keep in mind that this is work in progress and that the point of using open source is to allow contribution by anyone – and not necessarily a company with profits in mind (it doesn’t mean that someone cannot make some money..)